 In this vulnerable state, the earthquake heavily impacted a society already struggling for its welfare.
 The event does, however, offer great opportunity for rebuilding from the ground up—especially with the help of those willing to go beyond simply donating to truly investing.

 As one international relief expert put it, the capital city of Port-au-Prince is not really recovering, but rather learning to live with the aftermath of disaster.
 No country can develop through credit or aid alone.

-Donors seeking to aid in the immediate relief and long-term recovery of Haiti could:
+Donors seeking to aid in the continued relief and long-term recovery of Haiti could:

 - Support ongoing humanitarian efforts and innovative solutions for those affected by the earthquake.
 Hundreds of thousands remain in camps threatened with eviction, poor sanitation, food insecurity, and safety risks, yet lack the ability to find housing elsewhere.
 Whenever possible, connect with NGOs with ongoing, long-term relationships in the area, building resilience rather than simply increasing dependence on foreign aid.

 - Fund small business loans and investment for homes and small businesses.
 Particular emphasis could be placed on structures built to better withstand floods, hurricanes, and other natural disasters.
 More than 80,000 buildings in Port-au-Prince and the surrounding area collapsed due to the earthquake.